 SAVE counters all these faults.

-HIV is a virus, not a moral condition, and the response to it should be based on public health measures tempered by human rights principles.
-The SAVE model combines prevention and care components and provides messages to counter stigmatisation.
+HIV is a virus, not a moral condition and therefore the response to it should be based on public health measures tempered by human rights principles.
+The SAVE model combines prevention and care components and provides messages to counter stigmatization.

 A refers to access to treatment– not just ART, but treatment for HIV-associated infections, and provision of good nutrition (particularly to help ensure adherence to ART) and clean water.

 V refers to voluntary counselling and testing.
 Those who know their HIV status are in a better position to protect themselves and others.